 A parent of Bing Cherry, this large, sweet, dark red fruit is prized for its intense Black Cherry flavor.
 Happy in the Northwest and other regions, Black Republican bears abundant crops and is still grown commercially.
 This special variety was introduced in 1860 by Seth Lewelling, one of two brothers who were largely responsible for founding Oregon’s nursery industry.
 A Quaker and an Abolitionist, Seth Lewelling named this fruit in honor of those called Black Republicans, members of the Republican Party who opposed slavery.
 Plant with another Sweet Cherry for cross pollination.

 This unique, self-fertile Cherry should grow to only about 10-12 ft. in height.
-Compact Stella begins bearing within a year or two after planting and bears large, tasty, almost black fruit.
+Bearing tasty, firm heart-shaped black fruit, Compact Stella is well adapted to Northwest growing conditions.

 This classic variety features abundant crops of beautiful, sweet and juicy, golden yellow fruit with a red blush.
 Disease-resistant and reportedly self-fertile, Governor Wood makes a great addition to any yard or edible landscape.

 Developed in Geneva, New York, Kristin is one of the hardiest sweet cherries.
 Kristin has withstood minus 25°F tempeatures and produces abundant crops of large, dark-burgundy fruit with flavorful, firm and juicy flesh.